linode/docs/docs/websites/varnish/use-varnish-and-nginx-to-serve-wordpress-over-ssl-and-http-on-debian-8.md

 ## Test Your Setup

-1. To test whether Varnish and nginx are doing their jobs for the HTTP website, run:
+1. To test whether Varnish and NGINX are doing their jobs for the HTTP website, run:

         wget -SS http://www.example-over-http.com